ArjanJ/react-camera/README.md

 ## Usage

 Here is a basic example of how to use React Camera in a React app.
-This will simply render the Camera component out of the box.
+This will render the Camera component "out of the box".

 ```javascript
 import React from 'react';